 Files are dangerous: they can be executable, they can be parsable by unsafe code, and they can contain malicious data.
 So once you design your app to accept files from the client-side, your attack surface implodes.

 And hackers just love uploading files!
-Once the right data is in the right place, all that’s left to do is triggering its processing.
+Once the right data is in the right place, all that’s left to do is trigger its processing.
 Or – which is way more effective – manipulating an admin user to execute it.

 Fixing unsafe file upload can be tricky, but isolating all file-processing functionality in an external garbage container that lives only for a few seconds is usually a good start.